lanceewing/joric/README.md

 The UI of JOric has been designed primarily with mobile devices in mind, so give it a try on your Android phone!

 ## Features
-JOric's focus is on ease of access and simplicity of use.

 - Intuitive, familiar, mobile-like UI, with game selection screens.
 Swipe or click to the right:

 ![](img/title_page_web_desktop.jpg)           |![](img/games_page_web_desktop.jpg)